-All courses are taken for college credit and are offered throughout the year.
+All courses at Bucks are taken for college credit and are offered throughout the year.
+No experience necessary- our program is open enrollment.
 We hope you'll take the time to read the sections in the sidebar to become familiar with all the award-winning Bucks Preservation program has to offer!

 The Bucks Historic Preservation Program meets the standards set forth by the National Council for Preservation Education.

 Courses offered by Bucks County Community College are reviewed and approved by the college in advance of its accreditation by the Middle States Commission on Higher Education.